subquery/documentation/docs/quickstart/quickstart_chains/terra.md

 Let’s understand how the above code works.

-The function here receives a SubstrateEvent which includes the transfer data on the payload.
+The function here receives a `TerraEvent` which includes the transfer data on the payload.
 We extract this data and then instantiate a new `Transfer`entity defined earlier in the `schema.graphql` file.
 After that, we add additional information and then use the `.save()` function to save the new entity (_Note that SubQuery will automatically save this to the database_).

 Check out our [Mappings](../../build/mapping.md) documentation to get detailed information on mapping functions.